florian-beetz/bachelor-thesis/thesis.md

 1. Does M2 read M1?
 2. If it does, does M1 export the package P?
-3. Is type T accessible in package P?
+3. If it does, is type T accessible in package P?

 This makes only public types in exported packages accessible from other modules, non-public types are blocked from use with the traditional accessibility rules